rakhmatullahyoga/express-start/Readme.md

     - `init-db.sh` contains script for running database migrations and seeds
     - `test.sh` contains script for application testing
     - `up.sh` contains script for running whole application containers

+* Note that in `docker-compose.yml` file, user and password configuration can only be declared once, unless you clear mysql container and volumes by using `docker-compose down` command.

+* Note that in `docker-compose.yml` file, user configuration could not be specified to 'root' as this user is already declared by default

 * Note that `build.sh` script must be executed before any other script